darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/parametric.md

 Conversely a range de-select function (enabled by toggling the polarity) by default deselects the whole range of values, giving an “all-zero” mask as a starting point.
 Moving the sliders inwards gradually includes more and more parts of the image except for the remaining narrow range.

-# color pickers
+# pickers

-With the left-hand color picker button you can select a point or area probe from your image.
+With the left-hand [picker](../../processing-modules/module-controls.md#pickers) button you can select a point or area probe from your image.
 The corresponding values for the real and virtual data channels are then displayed within each color channel slider.

-With the right-hand color picker button you can automatically set the slider's values based on the selected range.
+With the right-hand picker button you can automatically set the slider's values based on the selected range.
 Click and drag to set the parameters for the input slider from the drawn rectangle; Ctrl+click and drag to set the parameters for the output slider.

 # invert